OpenBB-finance/OpenBB/website/content/sdk/reference/alt/oss/top.md

 ---
 title: top
-description: 'This content describes two features: ''Model'' and ''Chart''. ''Model'' gets repositories sorted by stars or forks with possible category filtering. ''Chart'' plots a repo summary.
+description: "'This content describes two features: ''Model'' and ''Chart''. ''Model''" gets repositories sorted by stars or forks with possible category filtering. ''Chart'' plots a repo summary.
 Both procedures involve parameters like ''sortby'', ''categories'', ''limit'', ''export'', and ''external_axes''.'